ertkonuk/multimodal/README.md

 As a first open source example, researchers will be able to train and extend FLAVA using TorchMultimodal.

+## Running from the Docker container
+The easiest way to use the torchmultimodal library is through the Docker container.
+To do so, first build the image with:

+docker build --network=host -t multimodal:training .

+And, run the image using:

+docker run --gpus all \
+            -v data_directory:data_directory \
+            -v checkpoint_dir:checkpoint_dir \
+            -e TRANSFORMERS_CACHE=huggingface_transformers_cache_dir \
+           --ipc=host --network=host -ti multimodal:training

 ## Installation

 TorchMultimodal requires Python >= 3.8.
 The library can be installed with or without CUDA support.